-I can still remember my middle school days during the mid 2000’s when my friends and I had watched YouTube for the first time.
+I still remember in the mid 2000’s when my friends and I watched YouTube after school.
 It was an amazing discovery beyond the realm of standard programming.
-When you wanted to watch cartoons for free, whatever memory you wanted to visit from the original comic book, you would find its home made music video counterpart on YouTube with cartoons such as Naruto and Dragon Ball Z paired to music by Linkin Park or Eminem.
+When you wanted to watch cartoons for free, whatever memory you wanted to visit from the original comic book, you would find its home made music video counterpart on YouTube with cartoons such as Naruto and Dragon Ball Z paired to music by Linkin Park.
 What these clips had represent for a lot of cartoon loving kids was not only a love for anime’s over the top humor, but for the discovery of Japanese culture itself.
 A representation of this culture can be represented by the short film Rolling Bomber Special (2002), directed by Tetsuya Nakashima featured on the Japanese program SMAP.
 Set as a parody to Super Sentai (the original the Power Rangers), is a Japanese anime in literal live action form.

 The film is on a plane of its own.
 Every scene is timed with such imperfection and cheese you would think you were being tricked by the action figures from the dollar store.
 You can start with the failed attempts of the rangers.
 One would think that their combined powers could take down a regular guy on the street, but their Hurricane Beam attacks and cannon balls do nothing to take the main character down.
 After all is said and done, the main character just looks at the audience and make a meta cheer like everything is a joke.
 Which it is for all of its intended purpose.